SALCOMBE RIB CLUB FAQs

 When you charter the 560 or 660 RIBs, you are welcome to explore along the coast between Noss Mayo to the West, and Dartmouth to the East.
 Salcombe is in between the two.
 You will have an anchor supplied with the RIB, and plenty of manoeuvrability to explore the upper reaches of the Kingsbridge Estuary.

 During your onboard introductory session, we will cover the local cruising grounds.
 We’ll ask about the sorts of trips you’d like to make and can offer recommendations.
-Please note that the RIBs shouldn’t be beached, and you must always be aware of tide heights and local weather conditions.
+Please note that the RIBs must not be beached, and you should always be aware of tide heights and local weather conditions.

 ARE THERE ANY BEACHES WE CAN’T GO?

 Yes.
 Due to safety reasons, the Harbour does not permit hire boats to land or anchor off Sunny Cove or North Sands.
-You are welcome to land or anchor off Fishermans, Smalls Cove, Mill Bay and South Sands.
+You are welcome to anchor off Fisherman’s Cove, Smalls Cove, Mill Bay and South Sands.

 IS THERE SOMEWHERE TO GO BY BOAT FOR FOOD AND DRINK?

 Yes.
-At high tide, you can go up South Pool creek where you will find the popular Millbrook Inn.
+At high tide, you can go to South Pool creek where you will find the popular Millbrook Inn.
 Further up the Estuary, in Kingsbridge, there is the Crabshell Inn, and along the Frogmore channel is the Globe Inn.
 You can also visit Bo’s Beach Cafe and the South Sands Hotel.
-If you charter our Highfield Sport 560s or Patrol 660, you can venture easily as far as Dartmouth, Noss Mayo or anywhere in between.

 Is there enough room for everyone?